epidemics/epimodel-covid-data/README.md

 While the data can be useful as is, the library and toolkit to use it is [epimodel](https://github.com/epidemics/epimodel), this repo is updated asynchronously to it.

-All data files (mostly CSV and HDF5) are indexed by region Code (ISOalpha2 code for countries, ISO 3166-2 for country subdivisions, see the main repo for details).
+All data files (mostly CSV and HDF5) are indexed by region Code (ISOalpha2 code for countries, ISO 3166-2 for country subdivisions, see the main repo readme for details).

+## Common data

+* `regions.csv` - Common region set used by epimodel.
+* `CSSE.csv` - John hopkins data, recoded from CSSE github

+### EpidemicForecasting.org countermeasure DB

+* `CMS-simplified.csv` - Countermesure database with selected features
+* `CMS_binary.csv` - Binary counter-measure features

-## Data sources
+## Notes: Other data sources

 ### Used